Pay Less Upfront with Thrizer. File a Superbill. Or Use Your FSA or HSA.

 This is the question I hear most.
 Here’s my honest answer:

-Anxiety, ADHD, depression, and unaddressed emotional struggles in children don’t just go away on their own.
-They shape how your child sees themselves, how they handle stress, how they form relationships, and how they navigate school and friendships.
-The cost of leaving those struggles unaddressed — in missed school days, family stress, declining grades, lost confidence, and the slow wear on your child’s mental health — is usually far higher than the cost of early, effective therapy.
+Anxiety, depression, and unaddressed emotional struggles in young people do not just go away on their own.
+They shape how a kid or college student sees herself, how she handles stress, how she forms relationships, and how she navigates school.
+The cost of leaving those struggles unaddressed — in missed school days, family stress, declining grades, lost confidence, and the slow wear on her mental health — is usually far higher than the cost of early, effective therapy.

 Most of my young clients see meaningful improvement in 8–12 sessions.
 That’s a few months of investment for skills and tools your child will carry for the rest of their life.